Fandom | Full Stack Software Engineer (Team Lead)

 July 2016 - Present

-- Develop front-end apps and back-end microservices at scale to serve our 200MM uniques
+- Lead projects for front-end apps and back-end microservices at scale to serve our 200MM uniques

 - Technical lead for Fandom’s next-generation contribution platform